sleighzy/k3s-traefik-v2-kubernetes-crd/README.md

 file will cover the HTTPS integration in greater depth.

 - [001-rbac.yaml] - CRDs and cluster roles
-- [001-tls-options.yaml] - this is optional, but enforces by default that TLS 1.3 is to be used for secure connections
+- [001-tls-options.yaml] - (optional), enforces by default that TLS 1.3 is to be
+  used for secure connections
+- [002-middlewares-basic-auth.yaml] - (optional), provides username / password
-- [002-middlewares.yaml] - this is optional, but is needed if wanting to secure the Traefik dashboard using Basic Authentication
+  authentication and is used in these examples for securing the Traefik dashboard using Basic Authentication
+  - [002-middlewares-secure-headers.yaml] - (optional), this creates a
+    middleware that can be used to set secure headers on responses
-- [002-secrets.yaml] - this is optional, but is needed if
+- [002-secrets.yaml] - (optional), but is needed if
   - using Basic Authentication for the dashboard
   - integrating with LetsEncrypt (depending on your mechanism) for API keys etc. for your DNS provider as per the examples further down
-- [003-pvc.yaml] - this is optional, but is used when integrating with LetsEncrypt as this creates a persistent volume on the host machine that is used to store the certificates
+- [003-pvc.yaml] - (optional), but is used when integrating with LetsEncrypt as this creates a persistent volume on the host machine that is used to store the certificates
 - [004-service.yaml] - exposes the container ports for traefik
 - [005-deployment.yaml] - the deployment of the Traefik container with the associated mounts for secrets and persistent volume if integrating with LetsEncrypt for https certificates
-- [006-ingressroute.yaml] - this is optional, but can be used to expose the Traefik dashboard externally and secure using Basic Authentication
+- [006-ingressroute.yaml] - (optional), can be used to expose the Traefik dashboard externally and secure using Basic Authentication

 ## Traefik Dashboard